 In the event of a vacancy of:

 The President - The Vice President will finish that year as President and the Election Committee will conduct elections for a new President-Elect immediately.
-In the event the President-Elect has already been elected, they will immediately assume the position of President and will finish out their normal term as President.
+In the event the President-Elect has already been elected, they will immediately assume the position of President.
+The President-Elect will finish out their predecessor’s term before beginning their elected term as President.

 The Executive Committee - For those elected positions, the Election Committee will conduct elections immediately.
-For those appointed positions, the President will appoint new members..
+For those appointed positions, the President will appoint new members.

-Senators of the Academic Senate - The Secretary will direct the contract faculty departments, or adjunct faculty, to conduct elections to immediately fill the positions.
+Senators of the Academic Senate - The Election Committee will direct the contract faculty departments to conduct elections to immediately fill the positions.
+In the event of an adjunct Senator vacancy, the adjunct faculty member with the next highest number of votes in the Fall election will fill the vacancy.
+If an adjunct Senator vacancy remains, the Election Committee will conduct an election immediately to fill the position.

 The seat of any Senator on sabbatical is considered to be vacant and that seat will be filled as outlined in Part C above.